Child Life and Therapeutic Recreation

 The Therapeutic Recreation staff uses recreation, leisure experiences and education to address developmental issues in order to link families to community resources and/or support groups and to enhance children's social skills while promoting recreation and leisure skill opportunities.

-In addition to the services detailed above, the Child Life and Therapeutic Recreation programs offers community re-entry outings so that children can generalize and practice skills learned while in the hospital.
+In addition to the services detailed above, the Child Life and Therapeutic Recreation programs offer community re-entry outings so that children can generalize and practice skills learned while in the hospital.
 The staff also provides daily goal-oriented group therapies to infants, children and adolescents, and individual treatment sessions to those children unable to attend group therapies or who are in need of more intensive interventions.

 Another program that the Child Life and Therapeutic Recreation staff offers is SIBSHOPS.
 This program is designed specifically for siblings of children with special needs.
 SIBSHOPS provides a comfortable and fun environment to meet other brothers and sisters of children with special needs.
 The program allows children to share the positives and negatives of having a sibling with special needs, as well as providing coping strategies and educational tools to the children so they can learn to adapt to common experiences more easily.